National Lottery (United Kingdom)

 The National Lottery is the state-franchised national lottery established in 1994 in the United Kingdom.
-It is regulated by the Gambling Commission, and is operated by Allwyn Entertainment, who took over from Camelot Group (who had been running the National Lottery since its inception) on 1 February 2024.
+It is regulated by the Gambling Commission, and is operated by Allwyn Entertainment, who took over from Camelot Group (who had been running The National Lottery since its inception) on 1 February 2024.

-Prizes are paid as a lump sum (with the exception of the Set For Life which is paid over a set period) and are tax-free.
+Prizes are paid as a lump sum (with the exception of Set For Life and Powerball which is paid over a set period) and are tax-free.
 Of all money spent on National Lottery games, around 53% goes to the prize fund and 25% to "good causes" as set out by Parliament (though some of this is considered by some to be a form of "stealth tax" levied to support the National Lottery Community Fund, a fund constituted to support public spending).
 12% goes to the UK government as lottery duty, 4% to retailers as commission, and a total of 5% to the operator, with 4% to cover operating costs and 1% as profit.

 Since 22 April 2021, players must be 18 years of age to purchase lottery tickets and scratchcards (online and in-store).
 Previously, the minimum age was 16.

 History

 Background

 A statute of 1698 provided that in England lotteries were by default illegal unless specifically authorised by statute.
 State lotteries were established by the Bank of England to generate money for 'good causes' and also to enable Britain to go to war.
 Early English state lotteries included the Million Lottery (1694) and the Malt Lottery (1697).

+The final lottery occurred on 18 October 1826 with a prize fund of almost £1.5 million; it was the 170th state lottery to be held since 1694.

 A 1934 Act, further liberalised in 1956 and 1976, legalised small lotteries.